 Changes in assumptions and methods.
 Actuarial assumptions and methods are set by the Board of Trustees, based upon recommendations made by the plan's actuary.
-The Board adopted new assumptions on April 17, 2020, in conjunction with the six-year actuarial experience study period ending June 30, 2019.
-No changes have been made to the assumptions since the prior valuation.
-The calculation of the funding policy contribution has been updated to reflect an open group projection, recognizing new hire benefits as well as anticipated cost-of-living adjustments less than the assumed 1.80% while the plan is less than fully funded.
+The assumption for year ending June 30, 2023 were based on Board adopted assumptions on April 17, 2020, in conjunction with the six-year actuarial experience study period ending June 30, 2019.